TNO/Covid-SEIR/README.md

 ```
 {
   "worldfile": true,   #  USE John Hopkins  repository for data
-  "country": "China",  # name of country in repository or datafile,
+  "country": "China",  # name of country in repository or local datafile name e.g. "../res/corona_dataNL_april9.txt",
-  "province": "all",  # name of "province": use all
+  "province": "all",  # name of "province": use all, or select no province for others, depending on what is expected
+   date, "1/22/2020"  # starting data of data to be used from john hopkins repository, this day corresponds to day 1 da,
    "maxrecords": 60,  # maximum number of days for the data to take into account from the first record onward
   "t_max" : 90,       # maximum range of the model including the time_delay
   "dt" : 0.1,         # dt for ODE solver (days), default=0.1 days